PackPlay & EnrichCamp

 Am I doing this for me or for my dog?

 This question is very important.
 We always strive for safety and positive interactions with our canine guests.
 It is important to understand that not every dog likes to be in large groups of dogs or in loud, busy environments.
 Some dogs prefer to live the calm and quiet life and there is nothing wrong with that!
 We want you to do the best thing for your dog.
-If you are choosing daycamp just because you want your dog to learn to like other dogs it is not the right fit for you.
+If you are choosing PackPlay just because you want your dog to learn to like other dogs it is not the right fit for you.
+We would encourage you to check out our customizable EnrichCamp service instead of PackPlay to better suit your dog’s physical and mental well being!

 * Quick release collar – flat buckle or martingale.
 Not a break away collar!